ABOUT PETE and Nick

 He has a degree in interdisciplinary studies from Fort Lewis College where he was awarded the Scholar Athlete of the Year in 2008 and won an NCAA Division II National Championship in 2005.
 He has a master's degree in sport management from California University of Pennsylvania.

-Nick lives in Denver with his wife Angela and their daughter Hayden.
+Nick lives in Denver with his wife Angela and their daughters Hayden & Finley.